Get a No Obligation Cash Offer or Home Value

 Step 3: Appoint a Personal Representative

-The court appoints an executor (personal representative) who will manage the estate and eventually have the authority to sell the home.
+The court appoints an executor (personal representative) who will manage the estate and eventually have the legal authority to sell the home.

 Step 4: Notify Interested Parties